pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 We'll talk of your two Panes,
 and you'll know if you find two Panes in one Tab, or in two Tabs, or in two Windows

+You may already know about Turtles or Cursors or Sprites.
+These words are technically different names for pretty much the same idea: a thing you tell to move around the two or three or four dimensions of a Terminal Window Tab Pane on your Screen

 #### Windows

-If you have a Windows Terminal Shell, then please do test our Code.
+If you have Microsoft Windows, then please do test our Code.
 Microsoft Licensing locks us out of learning to work with their Code, same as they lock out most people.
-But your Windows could soon start working too, if you talk with us about how it's going
+But your Windows could soon start working too, if you talk with us about how it's going.
+Turtling won't become a Battery Included of Python till we make Windows work too

 #### macOS